 During hot weather, animals can overheat, become dehydrated and suffer heatstroke very quickly.
-Here we share top tips from both the ISPCA and DSPCA to keep your beloved pets safe this summer
+Here we share top tips from both the ISPCA and DSPCA to keep your beloved pets safe

 Animals (be it a dog, cat, bird or rabbit) can overheat and become dehydrated very quickly.
 Not only is this extremely uncomfortable for them, but it can also lead to health problems; even death.
 Here are some top tips to keep your beloved animal safe this summer.